rivera-lanasm/spark-lectures/spark_Farooqui_2015.md

     - map, filter, **join with inputs co-partitioned** (similarly hash partitioned), union
 - Wide **Requires Shuffle**:
     - groupByKey, join with inputs **not** co-partitioned
+    - recall, pipelines can optimizae a series of narrow transformations

+- See 3:35, Stage Boundaries
+    - Note how stages are organized in context of multiple parallel sequental maps/filters/group by's ending in a join

+- RDD.toDebugString
+    - display the lineage of an RDD

+### ============================================
+#### Shuffles

+#### Aside; Shuffles
+link

+What is a Shuffle: Shuffles are one of the most memory/network intensive parts of most Spark jobs

+Consider an "embarrassingly parallel" process
+- reading in a number of text files (as partitions), apply a map, and write out to disk

+Bring a shuffle into the picture
+- same operation, but introduce a reduceByKey() after map, effectively implementing a result that contains a list of tuples where the first element is a word and the second element is the number of occurances in the text
+- in order to count all of the given words which may appear across dataset (with a bunch of partitions), each parition must aggregate all the counts of words within that partition, but then it must also sum across each **other** partition
+- Process of moving data from partition to partition in order to aggregate, join, match up, in some way is known as **shuffling**
+- aggregation/reduction that takes place before data is moved across partitions known as **map-side shuffle**

+Some shuffle inducing operations:
+- groupBy/aggregateBy/ReduceByKey
+- cogroup
+- any join transformation
+- distinct

+Shuffle Manager:
+-
+####